EntityRisk/.github/.github/ISSUE_TEMPLATE/create-package-release.md

 - [ ] Push any/all local changes
 - [ ] Open a PR from back to `main` with the proposed new version number as the title
 - [ ] Once that is approved, but before it is merged, run `cz bump -ch --no-verify` and then push with `git push --all --follow-tags`

-Please only push once whenever possible.
-Multiple pushes will result in multiple releases, often with minor to no differences.